 "Must read" or "Don't buy" - Not quite sure?
 Here you can find critical reviews of new science books, movies and calendars.

-- NEW: Nick Lane: The Vital Question: Why is life the way it is?
+- Nick Lane: The Vital Question: Why is life the way it is?
 Complex life has arisen only once in four billion years.
 Why have prokaryotes never managed to evolve the complex traits that all eukaryotes share?
 The Vital Question presents an intriguing answer: energy makes all the difference!

 - Mark Brake and Jon Chase: The science of Star Wars.
 The scientific facts behind the force, space travel, and more!
 Will humans one day settle on Mars?
 Will we ever be able to build a functional lightsaber or use the Force to perform Jedi mind control?
 Mark Brake and Jon Chase set out to find the truth.

 - Michael Charles Tobias: Codex Orféo An American Jew sets out in search of his brother, believed long since dead, and discovers not only his personal limits but also the limit of what a human can endure and survive.
 Whilst he plunges into Europe’s most inaccessible neck of the woods, the world’s secret services are hot on his heels.

 - Bodil Holst (author) & Jorge Cham (illustrator): Scientific Paper Writing – A Survival Guide This humorous guideline won't improve your results nor lengthen your list of publications.
 But it might improve your papers and it will definitely make the laborious writing procedure more entertaining.

 - Lajos Kovács, Dezső Csupor, Gábor Lente and Tamás Gunda: 100 Chemical Myths.
 A band of Hungarian scientists unravels persistent scientific myths.
 Your Lab Times reviewer was absolutely thrilled.